 Repairs were substantial and the opportunity was taken to replace the 'X' mounting with a twin 4" AA gun.
 This work was completed at Falmouth, England by mid-August 1940.

 In April 1941, Matabele underwent an extensive refit at Barrow-in-Furness, England.
 The refit was completed on the 27th May but the ship ran aground when leaving Barrow.
 The resulting repairs meant that she could not rejoin the Home Fleet until August 1941.
 Due to the German invasion of Russia, Matabele was immediately assigned to Russian convoy duty.

 On 8 January 1942, HMS Matabele and HMS Somali were ordered to join the escort of convoy PQ-8.
 On 17 January, just off Kola Inlet, HMS Matabele (Cdr.
-Arthur Caerlyon Stanford, DSC, RN) was torpedoed by the German submarine U-454 and sank in two minutes in position 69º21'N, 35º27'E. Even in that short time, many had managed to abandon ship only to be frozen to death in the icy waters.
+Arthur Caerlyon Stanford, DSC, RN) was torpedoed by the German submarine U-454 and sank in two minutes in position 69º21'N, 35º27'E. Even in that short time, many had managed to abandon ship only to die from hypothermia in the icy waters.

 Hit by U-boat

 |U-boat Attack||See our U-boat attack entry for the HMS Matabele|